 Summary

-As the curtain draws in and the 2024-25 season comes to an end, fans are wondering who will get their hands on this year’s Ballon d’Or Feminin?
-Well, the debate over who deserves this prestigious golden ball is heating up as many players have impressed this season with their skills and consistency.
-With remarkable performances across domestic leagues and European competitions, this year’s race for this coveted award features some of the most exceptional talent.
+As the curtain drew in and the 2024-25 season came to an end, fans were left shocked as a Barcelona player managed to get their hands on this year’s Ballon d’Or Feminin.
+Well, the debate over who deserves this prestigious golden ball is always heating up as many players have impressed this season with their skills and consistency.
+With remarkable performances across domestic leagues and European competitions, this year’s race for this coveted award featured some of the most exceptional talent as well as a few experienced ones.

 Ballon d’Or Feminin 2025 Power Rankings (Updated List)